 During the Semiannual Program Evaluation meeting reports are provided that discuss the various parts of the Program of Animal Care and Use, and highlight any changes.
-These include discussions of:
+These include discussions of

-- IACUC (membership, responsibilities including reporting, protocol review procedures and considerations, policies and departures from the Guide for the Care and Use of Laboratory Animals (Guide). - Veterinary Care Program (including activities of the Department of Comparative Medicine (DCM)) - Environmental Enrichment - Training Program (including training of IACUC members) - Occupational Health and Safety Program.
-These reports include reports from Environmental Health & Safety (EH&S) Concerning use of hazardous substances (chemical, biological and radioactive), proper PPE, nonhuman primate bite and scratch incidents, other injuries, and from the University Health Service that includes compliance with requirements for health screening and health updates. - Public Safety. , including a report from the Animal Resource Security Committee about security issues. - Disaster Planning - Animal Welfare Concerns, including a report of animal welfare concerns that have been investigated during the previous 6 month period, and their resolution. - Drug storage and control (administered by the University Pharmacy) - Inspection of the Animal Housing Facility, Satellite facilities and Surgeries, including a summary of the previously reviewed inspection findings. - Inspections of laboratories to which live animals are taken (less than 24 hours for mice and rats, 12 hours for other species).
+- IACUC (membership, responsibilities including reporting, protocol review procedures and considerations, policies and guidelines, exemptions to either IACUC policies and guidelines, or to the Guide, granted by the IACUC to investigators) - Veterinary Care Program (including activities of the Department of Laboratory Animal Medicine (DLAM)) - Environmental Enrichment - Training Program (including training of IACUC members) - Occupational Health and Safety Program.
+These reports include reports from University of Rochester Risk Management and Environmental Safety (URMES) concerning use of hazardous substances (chemical, biological and radioactive), proper PPE, nonhuman primate bite and scratch incidents, other injuries, and from the University Health Service that includes compliance with requirements for health screening and health updates. - Security, including a report from the Animal Resource Security Committee about security issues. - Disaster Planning - Animal Welfare Concerns, including a report of animal welfare concerns that have been investigated during the previous 6 month period, and their resolution. - Drug storage and control (administered by the University Pharmacy) - Inspection of the Animal Housing Facility, Satellite facilities and Surgeries, including a summary of the previously reviewed inspection findings. - Inspections of laboratories to which live animals are taken (less than 24 hours for mice and rats, 12 hours for other species).